 Meaning

-In the quote “People are so bad at driving cars that computers don’t have to be that good to be much better.
-Any time you stand in line at the D.M.V. and look around, you’re like, Oh, my God, I wish all these people were replaced by computer drivers.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+“People are so bad at driving cars that computers don’t have to be that good to be much better.
+Any time you stand in line at the D.M.V. and look around, you’re like, Oh, my God, I wish all these people were replaced by computer drivers.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.

 Theme